Bonin Islands: Mammals

+Invertebrates

 The islands are also renowned for the many species of snails that are found across the islands, especially the Mandarina snails.
-Unfortunately, most of the native snails are now endangered or extinct because of introduced species and habitat loss.
+Most of the native snails are now endangered or extinct because of introduced species and habitat loss.
+The giant squid (Architeuthis dux) was photographed off the Bonins for the first time in the wild on 30 September 2004.
+It was filmed alive there in December 2006.

 Transportation

 Water transport

 The main port is Futami on Chichijima.
 Since 2016, the main line connecting the islands to the mainland is the Ogasawara Shipping Company (小笠原海運株式会社).
-It operates the Ogasawara Maru (おがさわら丸), a 11,035-ton 150 m long vessel with 170 private rooms and a total capacity of 894 passangers.
+It operates the Ogasawara Maru (おがさわら丸), an 11,035-ton 150 m long vessel with 170 private rooms and a total capacity of 894 passengers.
 With a top speed of 24.7 knot, it makes the trip from Takeshiba Pier in Tokyo in about 24 hours in good weather.
-The number of monthly voyages varies, having fallen during the coronavirus epidemic.
+The number of monthly voyages varies, having fallen during the coronavirus pandemic.

 Previously, there had been plans for a 14,500-ton "techno superliner" able to reach a maximum speed of 38 knot and make the same journey in only 17 hours with a capacity of around 740 passengers.
 The project was canceled in July 2005, however, due to rising fuel prices and cost overruns of ¥2 billion.

-To get to Hahajima, one first travels to Chichijima and then crosses on the ferry Hahajima Maru.
+Hahajima is reachable via the ferry Hahajima Maru from Chichijima.

 Road transport

 Ogasawara Village operates a bus service on Chichijima and elderly passengers may use a "silver pass".
 There is also a sightseeing taxi service, a rental car company, motorized scooter rental services, a bike rental service, and other amenities.
-Bringing one's own automobile onto the island is extremely difficult and costly.
+Bringing your automobile onto the island is extremely difficult and costly.